truk/KidCoding/monsters/README.md

 ## Monsters in React

-This project is slowly build up a monster game in React
+This project is to slowly build up a monster game in React

 It starts with a very minimal project and adds features incrementally